ksu-cs-textbooks/cis300/content/trees/intro.md

 values.
 {{% /notice %}}

-Once consequence of method calls using a call stack with limited space available is that moderately deep recursion can fill up the call stack.
+One consequence of method calls using a call stack with limited space available is that moderately deep recursion can fill up the call stack.
 If this happens, a **StackOverflowException** will be thrown.
 Thus, infinite recursion will always throw this exception, as will recursion